SAP/spartacus-docs/_pages/dev/features/save-for-later.md

 ## Enabling Save for Later

-The save for later feature has corresponding CMS-component data stored in the `spartarcussampledataaddon` AddOn that allows you to enable or disable the feature..
+The save for later feature has corresponding CMS-component data stored in the `spartarcussampledataaddon` AddOn that allows you to enable or disable the feature.

 ## Configuring